 What Is Robbery?

-A robbery is a theft with the use of force or threat of force.
-A robbery is a felony and it has several categories depending on the amount of force or the type of weapon used.
-A robbery is generally a much more serious crime than just theft and carries much harsher penalties and longer penitentiary sentences.
+A robbery is a theft that involves the use or threat of force.
+It is a felony, and depending on the amount of force or the type of weapon used, it is classified into several categories.
+Robbery is generally a much more serious crime than theft, and it carries much harsher penalties and longer penitentiary sentences.

-For example, someone commits a robbery when he threatens to hit or actually punches another individual in order to obtain that person’s wallet or other property.
+For example, someone commits a robbery when they threaten to hit or actually punch another individual in order to obtain that person’s wallet or other property.
 A robbery is presently a Class 2 felony punishable by three to seven years in prison.
 If a person combines the use of force or actual force with any verbal or physical indications that he or she has a weapon of any kind while committing a theft, then this offense becomes "aggravated robbery."
 An aggravated robbery is presently a Class 1 felony punishable by four to 15 years in prison.

 What Is Armed Robbery?